fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS1Images.rst

    sEndDate = wasdi.getParameter("END_DATE", "2023-01-31")

    # Start Search GRD Images
-   ProductsFoundArray = wasdi.searchEOImages("S1", sStartDate, sEventDate, sProductType="GRD", oBoundingBox=oBBox)
+   ProductsFoundArray = wasdi.searchEOImages("S1", sStartDate, sEndDate, sProductType="GRD", oBoundingBox=oBBox)

    # The result is an array of Objects.
 Each Object is a Dictionary.